brohamgoham/pushin-rs/README.md

-# pushin-rs A WORK IN PROGRESS DO NOT CLONE AND THEN COMPLAIN ITS HAVING ISSUE CAPTURE CERTAIN PACKETS!!!!!!
+# pushin-rs A WORK IN PROGRESS
 ## W.I.P.
 A fast packet capture tool written in rust supports tcp udp icmp